caoxiemeihao/vite-electron-plugin/README.md

 - **Type**: `(envet: 'add' | 'change' | 'addDir' | 'unlink' | 'unlinkDir', path: string) => void`
 - **Kind**: `async`, `parallel`

 Triggered by `include` file changes.
 You can emit some files in this hooks.
-You can copy files here, or even restart the App.
+You can copy files here, or even restart the Electron App.

 #### `transform`